Living funerals are becoming quite the trend. A “living funeral” is just like a regular funeral, but with one giant twist – you’re alive.

 Living funerals are also sometimes called a pre-funeral, living wake, friendship service, living tribute, reminiscing party, or sendoff.

-Seizensō: The Living Funeral
+Seizensō: The Origin of the Living Funeral

 This type of tribute started in the 1990s in Japan.
 The Japanese call them seizensō.
 The elders in Japan felt that they were burdening the children with their old age and failing health.
 By having a living funeral, the stress of planning and paying for everything was taken off of their children.